-Using the local climate conditions, cove.tool automates climate studies and multiple passive design recommendations based on the project location.
+Using the local climate conditions, analysis.tool automates climate studies and multiple passive design recommendations based on the project location.

 What is Climate?